Aging Skin Treatments & Solutions

 - Flattening of the epidermis and a loss of underlying dermis or subcutaneous fat

 Research has concluded that intrinsic aging is only responsible for about 15% of our aging, which means that the other 85% is controllable by what we put on our skin, by what we eat, and by how we behave!

-At Rejuvent, we have the tools, products, skill and knowledge to help you achieve your healthiest skin at any age.
-Products rich in ingredients such as Retinol, Antioxidants, Peptides and Growth Factors can be perfectly combined to help improve your skin’s health, reduce damage already incurred and prevent accelerated skin aging.
+At Rejuvent, we have the tools, products, skills, and knowledge to help you achieve your healthiest skin at any age.
+Products rich in ingredients such as Retinol, Antioxidants, Peptides, and Growth Factors can be perfectly combined to help improve your skin’s health, reduce the damage already incurred and prevent accelerated skin aging.
 Skin treatments such as Chemical Peels, IPL, Microneedling, PRP, and eMatrix Fraxel Resurfacing can revert many aging skin concerns and unveil younger and healthier skin.